-PEAT Talks Transcript: Building Accessible Online Recruiting and Hiring Systems webinar with Denis Boudreau of Deque held on April 21, 2016.
+Transcript of PEAT Talks: Building Accessible Online Recruiting and Hiring Systems webinar with Denis Boudreau of Deque held on April 21, 2016.

 Hello and welcome to PEAT Talks, the virtual speaker series from the Partnership on Employment and Accessible Technology.
 On every third Thursday of the month, PEAT Talks showcases various organizations and individuals whose work and innovations are advancing accessible technology in the workplace.
 My name is Christa Beal.
 I'm a member of the PEAT team, and I'll be hosting this afternoon's talk.